sictweb/bti425-2020/notes/security-add-to-app.md

 Select a component that you wish to protect.

-> For example, in Assignment 2, we want to protect the student detail component.
+> For example, from Assignment 2, we want to protect the "add new" English term component.

 Next, we will add code to "protect" the route to this component with a "guard".
 How?
 Open the app module for editing.
 Import the guard: